HK49/server.rake/README.md

    invokes Guard
    if exited by Ctrl+C doesn't show all stack trace because of trap on INT signal
    can be launched with options like so:
  - `rake guard:start -- -h` will show all available options and exit task
+ - `rake --trace guard -- -h` to run the above but with trace
 2. `rake guard:restart` restarts guard, puma and postgres (don't see any actual usage for this)
 3. `rake guard` is shortcut for `rake guard:start`. can also be called with options in the same way.